 - 3 pounds yukon gold potatoes, unpeeled (or russets, peeled), quartered or diced.

-- 4 tablespoons olive oil, or vegan butter
+- 4 tablespoons olive oil, butter or or vegan butter

 - 1 tablespoon truffle oil (optional but amazing)